1. This isnt a fairy tale, it’s real life and you will create the ending.

 I reactivated my account and changed my status to “Looking for: Friends”.
 I weeded a ton out and also saved myself a whole lot of time just by this one simple click.
 The results amaze me.
 Ive been on more quality dates with more like-minded individuals in the last two weeks, than I have in my entire adult life.
 Im making new friends and I love it.

-Two prospects may indeed start a fire (One, in particular), but in all honesty, I am able to fully enjoy and engage without reservation outside of romance and because Im already certain that I am a respected friend, accepted just as I am, Im daring greatly without the fear of anything being swept out from under me.
+Perhaps a prospect may indeed start a fire, but in all honesty, I am able to fully enjoy and engage without reservation outside of romance and because Im already certain that I am a friend, accepted just as I am, Im daring greatly without the fear of anything being swept out from under me.

 Friends first.
 I highly recommend it.